Family Engagement Policy and School-Home Compact

 - Offer regular opportunities for families to learn directly from school staff about the school’s academic, behavioral, and social programming through Parent Coffees, literacy/math evening and day events.

-- Encourage participation in family learning events where parents learn strategies to support their child’s learning at home and have a chance to practice those strategies with their child, such as STEAM night and Family Heritage Night.
+- Encourage participation in family learning events where caregivers learn strategies to support their child’s learning at home and have a chance to practice those strategies with their child, such as STEAM Night and Family Heritage Night.

 - Provide ongoing access to resources in the school, such as meeting with our counselors and assistance from our parent liaison.

 - Provide opportunities to donate and access supplies donated by others, such as school supplies, food and clothing.

 - Leverage partnerships with local businesses and organizations to enhance school programs and events, such as mentoring, Family Heritage night, and STEAM night.

 - Support parents in accessing county and community resources, such as health care, counseling, and tutoring.